Connect with others who understand.

 How Are Lupus Tremors Treated?

-If you’ve noticed new hand tremors or shaky, uncontrollable muscle movements, it’s time to talk to your health care provider.
-Your doctor or rheumatologist can help adjust your medication dose or switch your treatment plan.
+If you’ve noticed new hand tremors or shaky, uncontrollable muscle movements, it’s time to talk to your healthcare provider.
+Your healthcare provider or rheumatologist can help adjust your medication dose or switch your treatment plan.
 They may also refer you to a neurologist (a brain and spinal cord specialist) to help get to the bottom of your symptoms.

 Stick to Your Lupus Treatment Plan